liferay/liferay-docs/develop/learning-paths/mobile/articles/05-appendix/03-displaying-guestbooks.markdown

 Great!
 Your app can now respond appropriately when a guestbook is selected in the drawer.
 Now you'll set the activity to select the first guestbook by default.
-Recall that the callback class calls `reloadGuestbooks` when the service call succeeds.
-The existing code in this method replaces the current guestbook list with those retrieved from the portal.
-You can also use `reloadGuestbooks` to select the first guestbook in the list automatically.
+Remember that the callback class calls `reloadGuestbooks` when the service call succeeds.
+This method's existing code replaces the existing guestbook list with those retrieved from the portal.
+You can therefore use `reloadGuestbooks` to select the first guestbook in the list automatically.
 Add the following code to the end of the `reloadGuestbooks` method: